henqqqcs/JavaEmailTemplateBuilder/README.md

 		.setSourceFileLocation("resources/emails/registration-template.txt").createTemplate();

 ###Using header to aditional information
-Example of temaple with a header:
+Example of template with a header and a subject:

 	## ------------------------------------------------------------------
 	## template: Registration email template